DeepNestedSpider/shavian-transliterate-browser-extension/README.md

 3. **Configure your preferences**:
    - Toggle transliteration on/off
    - Choose language detection method
-   - Set per-site preferences
+   - Toggle transliteration direction
-4. **Browse English websites** - text will be automatically transliterated to Shavian!
+4. **Browse English websites** - text will be automatically transliterated to/from Shavian!

 ## 🛠️ Development